MelSumner/domain-tracker/README.md

 Goal: Track domains I own and their intended use.
 I created this to keep me honest when I noticed that I owned a lot of domains but wasn't shipping anything.
 Hopefully over time the "todo" list will get smaller (either I will ship the project or not renew the domain name) and the "shipped" list will get bigger!

 ## Projects todo

-- a11yfor.dev
-  - intended to be a developer-first guide to accessibility.
-- computerpeopleforpeace.com / computerpeopleforpeace.org
+- best-practice.tech
-  - briefly considered starting a non-profit
+  - instead of "can I use" more like "should I use"
 - dotthen.dev
   - I don't remember.
 Maybe a joke?
 Maybe re: promises?
-- humanelement.dev / thehumanelement.dev
+- happylittlepuzzles.io
-  - The podcast I will do someday
+  - Like Bob Ross but for puzzles.
 - justlikethephotos.dev
   - Tracks travel accommodations and compares them to the photos they use for advertising
 - localhostdot.com